hafsa2802/client/README.md

 ### `npm run eject`

+the server should be run using 'npm run dev' on port 1337 the client should be run using 'npm start' on port 3000

+the access to the interfaces should be through http://localhost:3000/login and http://localhost:3000/register

+an error might occur because of the react-router-dom node on the client server during the build, u should just reinstall the node using 'npm i react-router-dom'

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**

 If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.